-- With a fall in output firms will employ less workers because they are producing less goods.
-Also some firms will go out of business leading to large scale redundancies.
+- With a fall in output, firms will employ fewer workers because they are producing fewer goods.
+Also, some firms will go out of business leading to large scale redundancies.

 - In recessions, unemployment tends to rise rapidly as firms lay off workers.

 This shows the biggest cause of unemployment in the UK has been cyclical factors.
 During the 1920s, the UK economy experienced deflation and low growth.
 This was exacerbated by the great depression of the 1930s.

 In the post-war period of economic growth, unemployment was low – until the early 1980s recession.
 The 1980s also saw a rise in the natural rate of unemployment due to supply side (structural factors)

 The graph of unemployment also shows the recessions of 1991/92 and 2008/09